Toilet Repairs Southwark | Plumbers for Cistern, Flush & Blockage Faults

 In purpose-built flats and converted properties across SE1, SE16 and SE17, establishing responsibility before calling a plumber matters.

-For council tenants with a toilet fault involving internal pipework or cistern mechanisms, report via Southwark Council’s repairs line: 0800 952 4444.
+For council tenants with a toilet fault involving internal pipework, fittings or valves, report via Southwark Council’s repairs line: 0800 952 4444.

 Private tenant rights — toilet faults in Southwark

-If your toilet is blocked, leaking or creating a flood and your landlord fails to act, report directly to Southwark Council’s private tenant housing team.
+Report the fault to your landlord or agent first.
+If they do not respond or take steps to arrange a repair, and your toilet is blocked, leaking or creating a flood, report directly to Southwark Council’s private sector housing enforcement team.

-Southwark Council classifies a flood as an urgent issue — and aims to respond the next working day to urgent cases.
+Southwark Council classifies a flood as an urgent issue and aims to respond within 2 working days, or the next working day for urgent cases.⁴

 What toilet repairs cost in Southwark — 2026